ModisWorks/modis/doc/guides/setup.md

 ---
 # Installing Modis

-If you want to run Modis for yourself, you'll need a bunch of different files, which we still can't seem to get right every time.
+If you want to run Modis for yourself there's a few things you'll need to install.
+You might already have some of these installed, so if you know what you're doing feel free to skip those steps.

-Hopefully this guide will make it easier to install Modis for all of us.

 ## Python 3.6